Choosing the best petrol pressure washer can be quite complicated.

 All the nozzles are handily stored on the frame for easy access.

 The pistol grip handle makes it very comfortable to work for long periods.
-The trigger is easy to pull and hold and there is a ridged grip to hold onto that won’t slips if your hands are wet.
+The trigger is easy to pull and hold and there is a ridged grip to hold onto that won’t slip if your hands are wet.

 Start up is a bit tricky.
 If you find it isn’t starting straight away, then check the oil level.
 It needs to be at the full line for the motor to turn over.
 Assuming it is full, it will start right away.